alexdiliberto/ember-transformicons/README.md

 Add your favorite transformicon component to any template in your application.

 Global optional parameters:
   * `animation` string - Set the menu animation type.
 If you do not provide a specific type for an icon category, then a default type will simply be provided for you.
-  * `a` string - Shorthand alias for `animation`
+Aliases: `a`

 ### Menu
 Menu optional parameters:
   * `is-open` boolean - Set initial open menu state.
   * `action` string - The name of your upstream controller action to handle an icon click.
-Returned with 1 parameter `isOpen`, which is a boolean type indication wether the current state is open or closed.
+Returned with 1 parameter `isOpen`, which is a boolean type indicating if the current state is open or closed.

 **animation**
 ```handlebars